BIGDAVE-223/openbb-widgets/README.md

 ### Option 2: Run in Docker with Cloudflare tunnels to a domain

-1. Download the `ScreenerWidgetDocker` folder.
+1. Download the `ScreenerWidget` folder.

 2. Create an image from the Dockerfile.